Helpline 1800 18 7263

 Symptoms of Depression or Anxiety may also seem hard to describe.
 Fear of being dismissed as ‘neurotic’ or not listened to, can make people reluctant to discuss symptoms.
 It can take courage to talk openly about how you feel and to ask for help.

 Discuss these feelings with a social worker or doctor; they can help to sort out whether it is your physical illness, Depression or Anxiety that is responsible for them.
-See the Kidney Health Australia Factsheet, ‘Making the most of your visit to the doctor’.
+See the Life Options Factsheet, Work with your Doctor.

 Sometimes we might disregard how we feel because we think that intense sadness or worry are simply to be expected with CKD.
 This is not true.
 Just because someone has kidney disease doesn’t mean they will experience actual Depression or an Anxiety disorder.